 The Chinese Calendar

 The Chinese calendar is lunisolar.
 It is based on exact astronomical observations of the sun's longitude and the moon's phases.
 It attempts to have its years coincide with the tropical year and shares some similarities with the Jewish calendar.
-These similarities are that: an ordinary year has 12 months and a leap year has 13 months; and an ordinary year has 353-355 days while a leap year has 383-385 days.
+In both calendars, an ordinary year has 12 months and a leap year has 13 months; and an ordinary year has 353-355 days while a leap year has 383-385 days.

 Counting the Years and the 60-year Cycle